 Policies related to student life, student code of conduct, and other areas directly related to students as members of the University community.

 Policies covering IT systems, web services, electronic mail, access, data, and related functions.

-Policies related to research, including grant development, facility/resource use, copyright and intellectual property, outside research consulting, and related issues.
+Policies related to research, facility/resource use, copyright, and intellectual property, outside research consulting, and related issues.